 What are these cognitive effects exactly?
 Survivors identify changes in attention / concentration, processing speed, verbal and visual memory, multitasking, word finding, and difficulty with organization.
 These effects can lead to an inability to perform one's job, difficulty managing family/home responsibilities and even social withdrawal for fear of embarrassment.
 Family, friends and co-workers often expect the survivor to be "back to normal", only adding to the stress of cognitive changes.

-So, what can a person do to improve their brain function?
-Unfortunately, the research in this area is in its infancy and it will likely be a number of years before we have any definitive answers to that question.
-We can take some lessons from research in dementia and Alzhiemer's Disease and throw in a dash of common sense to develop some tips to regaining and/or optimizing your brainpower.
+Unfortunately, research into cognitive dysfunction is in its infancy.
+We can take some lessons from research in dementia and Alzheimer disease in combination with common sense to develop some tips to regaining and/or optimizing your brainpower.

-Some medications are being studied as potential treatments for cognitive changes, but there is not yet enough data to support their use.
-Methylphenidate (Ritalin) and dexmethylphenidate HCL (Focalin), medications used to treat attention deficit hyperactivity disorder (ADHD) and modafinil (provigil), a medication approved to treat narcolepsy, have been studied in cognitive dysfunction after cancer therapy.
-The theory is that these medications stimulate the brain and therefore may result in improved concentration, memory and attention, as well as fatigue.
+Researchers are studying some medications as potential treatments for cognitive changes, but there is not yet enough data to support their use.
+These include medications used to treat attention deficit hyperactivity disorder, Alzheimer disease, dementia, depression and narcolepsy.
+Many of these medications stimulate the brain and therefore may result in improved concentration, memory and attention, as well as fatigue.
 Along the same lines, caffeine is an over the counter stimulant that improves cognitive function for millions of people every day.
 It is a relatively safe way for many people to stimulate their brain function.

-Certain herbal therapies may be of some benefit.
-Ginseng has shown some positive effects on cancer-related fatigue.
-In the book "Your Brain After Chemo", the authors point out that not all ginseng is created alike.
-Some companies use a manufacturing process called alcohol extraction, which has been shown to have estrogen-like properties.
-That is a concern for people with estrogen sensitive tumors.
-They note that it can be difficult to determine the manufacturing process and if the product is free of contaminants.
 Ginkgo biloba is often promoted as a memory enhancer, but studies have not found this to be true.
 One large study of elderly patients found no decrease in Alzheimer's disease, and actually saw an increase in dementia and stroke in the group taking the supplement.
 Ginkgo biloba increases the risk of bleeding and should be used with caution.
 As with all herbal therapies, just because they are touted as "natural" does not mean they do not have side effects.
 Investigate the possible side effects of any supplement, as well as the reputation of the manufacturer and their products.
-The website consumerlab.com independently tests herbal therapies and vitamins for purity.
-It charges a fee to join, but this keeps them free from advertising influence and is minimal compared to the 34 billion dollars American consumers spend on alternative medicine every year.
+Vitamin E, in safe doses, may be beneficial to brain health.
+However, Vitamin E can also interfere with medications such as blood thinners.
+Do not take any supplement without first checking with your provider.

 Cognitive rehabilitation programs are structured programs utilizing exercise, tasks that use memory and puzzles to "rehabilitate" one's mind.
 These programs are typically used for people with brain injuries, but therapists have tailored programs for cancer survivors.
 A number of companies offer computer programs that aim to improve brain function.
 There are currently studies ongoing looking at the effectiveness of these programs in cancer survivors, so stay tuned.

-Puzzles using numbers, like Sodoku, may help "exercise" your brain.
-Dan Silverman, MD, PhD, co-author of Your Brain After Chemo, feels these may be beneficial, but it is not known, for example, how well completing a crossword puzzle translates to an effect on verbal memory.
-It would be helpful if future research looked at these "brain games".
-It is likely that any brain stimulation may be helpful and certainly cannot hurt, whether through a game, taking a course at a local school or joining a book discussion club.
+Puzzles using numbers, like Sudoku, may help "exercise" your brain.
+It is likely that any brain stimulation may be helpful and certainly cannot hurt, whether through a game, taking a course at a local school, or joining a book discussion club.

 Fatigue can enhance cognitive problems, so avoiding fatigue by getting enough sleep, incorporating exercise into your life and eating a healthy diet.